Harringay Lease Extension - Free Consultation

 Harringay property with a lease extension is almost the same value as a freehold

-Most banks and building societies will not lend on a lease with less than seventy years left to run - although this varies from lender to lender.
-A purchaser will no doubt encounter difficulties to obtain a mortgage and this will result in your Harringay property becoming difficult to dispose of or remortgage.
+Almost all banks and building societies will be unwilling to lend on a lease with less than seventy years left to run - although this varies from lender to lender.
+A purchaser will likely find it difficult in obtaining a mortgage and this will result in your Harringay property being difficult to dispose of or remortgage.

 Lender Requirement